easy-model-fusion/docs/source/basics.rst

     Flags:
         -a, --all    Remove all models
-        -h, --help   help for model
+        -h, --help   help for remove

     Global Flags:
         --config-path string             config file path (default ".")